Skip to content

 If you follow news about the economy, you’ll hear a lot of talk about the Federal Reserve (a.k.a. the Fed) and its influence on borrowing costs.
 This is especially true if you are in the market for a new home or are thinking about refinancing.
-And while the Fed doesn’t directly set mortgage rates, its decisions have a major impact on interest rates for home loans.
+And while the Fed doesn’t directly set mortgage rates, its decisions may indirectly impact interest rates for home loans.
 But how exactly does that happen and what does it mean for you?
 Here’s a mini-lesson on how those rate changes could alter your home borrowing experience.

 Why Does the Fed Change Rates?

-The Federal Reserve controls the federal funds rate—the interest rate banks charge each other for short-term loans.
+The Federal Reserve controls the federal funds rate, which, according to the Fed, is “the interest rate charged by banks to borrow from each other overnight.”
 This rate helps regulate the economy by influencing borrowing, spending, and inflation.
 The Fed typically meets eight times a year to decide whether to raise, lower, or keep interest rates the same.
-Their goal is to maintain a healthy economic environment by adjusting rates to either stimulate growth or cool down inflation when it becomes excessive.
+Their goal is to adjust the Fed Funds Rate to balance job growth and stable prices, aiming to keep inflation low while helping people find jobs.

 RELATED: 5 Ways a U.S. Debt Default Could Impact Your Money

-While mortgage rates aren’t set by the Fed, they often move in the same direction as the federal funds rate.
+While mortgage rates aren’t set by the Fed, they often (but not always) move in the same direction as the federal funds rate.
 Here’s how the chain reaction works:

 1. Banks Adjust Their Interest Rates.

 When the Fed raises or lowers its rate, banks adjust the rates they charge on loans, including mortgages.
-A higher Fed rate makes borrowing more expensive.
-A lower rate makes it cheaper.
+A higher Fed rate makes short-term borrowing more expensive, while a lower rate makes it cheaper.

 3. Fixed vs. Adjustable Mortgage rates

-- Adjustable-Rate Mortgages (ARMs): If you have an ARM, your interest rate is likely tied to a financial index that moves with the Fed rate, meaning your monthly payments could increase or decrease over time.
+• Adjustable-Rate Mortgages (ARMs): If you have an ARM, your interest rate is likely tied to a financial index that moves with the Fed rate, meaning your monthly payments could increase or decrease over time.
+ARMs are far less common than fixed-rate mortgages in the U.S. (only about 5 to 10% of the market), but when interest rates are high, they become more popular.

 Other Factors That Influence Mortgage Rates